 Despite the significant evolution of the networks, collaboration is largely consistent over time.
 48% of edges are in part of edges that appear either in 6 or 7 of the 7 networks.
 Additionally, no two networks have less than 51% overlap in edges and the average overlap is 60% between networks.
 I categorized each edge that appeared any network by the number of times the edge appeared as well as structural and grade information associated with the endpoints.
 I then used a linear regression to determine which features led to more edge stability.

-Cross-gender edges were less likely to remain despite there being no difference based on the genders involved or direction, only that edges spanned different genders.
+Cross-gender edges were less likely to remain, despite there being no difference based on the genders involved or direction, only that edges spanned different genders.
 When transitivity, measured by the Jaccard index of the set of individuals that each of the collaborators collaborated with during the semester, was greater than or equal to el for the simplest model but was removed for the model that allowed grade information to be considered.
 Membership in the largest component is related to higher grades but in a weaker way than collaborators’ grades.

 Additionally, the measure of centrality that was most helpful for these predictions and was included in both models is constraint.
 Constraint measures access to disparate sources of information which might explain why it is so predictive here.
 Constraint is defined as

 cting grades solely with network information by the least, but still significant, amount.
 This illustrates that the features included in that model (Constraint, Reciprocal Degree, In-Degree, Out-Degree, and membership in the biggest component) are features that mark higher grades but still are dependent on the exact dynamics of the network.
-The random forest that predicted grades based on the network information and the grades of collaborators declined much more in performance but still outperformed the baseline.
+The random forest that predicted grades, based on the network information and the grades of collaborators, declined much more in performance but still outperformed the baseline.
 Since this model relied heavily on the performance of collaborators and now performs worse, this illustrates grades of collaborators, and specifically, the deviations from their average grades, are more correlated than what would happen by chance alone.

-In the both linear models, the one predicting grades on homework and tests conditioned on all available information and the one predicting test scores based on average level of collaboration, not a single coefficient had a 95% confidence interval that excluded 0.
+In both linear models, the one predicting grades on homework and tests conditioned on all available information and the one predicting test scores based on average level of collaboration, not a single coefficient had a 95% confidence interval that excluded 0.
 These models were now equivalent to the baseline models.
 This finding gives more confidence to the results that the two linear models examined are detecting important features instead of simply following noise in the data and helps to reject the null hypothesis that the network structure is not connected to deviations in grades.

 Conclusion of Predictive Modeling

 There are several main takeaways from these different models.
 While more collaboration is predictive of and correlated with higher grades, it is not possible to determine causal impacts.
 The data does not contain sufficient natural experiments.
-Nevertheless, the network structure is importantly linked with grades.
+Nevertheless, the network structure is crucially linked with grades.
 Diversity of collaborators appears to be advantageous because lower constraint consistently appears in a variety of models as a good predictor of better grades.
-Additionally, gender was never a useful or significant predictor of grades in any model showing while there may be differences in collaboration by gender, there were no differences in ability by gender.
-An important unobserved impact of collaboration may be time savings, something that may be equally as valuable to students as better grades.
+Additionally, gender was never a useful or significant predictor of grades in any model.
+This shows that while there may be differences in collaboration by gender, there were no differences in ability by gender.
+An important unobserved impact of collaboration may be the time saved in completing the assignment, something that may be equally as valuable to students as better grades.
 Finally, while there are instances of free-riding on the network and while these students can get higher grades on problem sets, the tests serve as a check against this behavior.